How To Setup A Home Photo Studio

 Budget

 If you’re on a budget or need something quick and don’t have time to wait for delivery you can use bedsheets.
-Yes, you read that right bedsheets can work as a back drop, curtains as well.
+Yes, you read that right bedsheets can work as a backdrop, and curtains as well.
 Just iron them before so any wrinkles don’t ruin your shots.

 Lighting